quicwg/base-drafts/draft-ietf-quic-transport.md

 to a different server.
 The following actions could mitigate or resolve operational and security issues in this case:

-* Servers can use an out-of-band mechanism to deliver packets to the correct destination or transfer state from the original destination.
+* Endpoints can use an out-of-band mechanism to deliver packets to the correct destination or transfer state from the original destination.

 * If the server has another address where the 5-tuple based routers are not on-